tpm2-software/tpm2-openssl/INSTALL.md

 # Using With the TPM2 Simulator

+## System-Wide

 Run the the
 [Microsoft/IBM TPM2 simulator](https://sourceforge.net/projects/ibmswtpm2):
 ```
 ./tpm_server
 ```

-Then run the Access Broker & Resource Manager using the simulator's TCTI:
+Then run the Access Broker & Resource Manager using the simulator's TCTI.
+By default it must be started as the user `tss`:
 ```
-tpm2-abrmd --tcti mssim:host=localhost,port=2321
+sudo -u tss tpm2-abrmd --tcti mssim:host=localhost,port=2321
 ```

 Finally, export the `TPM2OPENSSL_TCTI` environment variable with the Resource